Slicings of parallelogram polyominoes: Catalan, Schr\"oder, Baxter, and other sequences: Baxter slicings

 \begin{definition} A \emph{path} of size $n$ is a sequence of North ($N = (0,1)$) and East ($E=(1,0)$) steps, containing $n-1$ steps in total.
 Given three paths $u$, $m$, and $d$ of the same size $n$, all containing the same number of $E$ (and $N$) steps, $(u,m,d)$ is a \emph{triple of non-intersecting lattice paths} (for short, triple of NILPs) of size $n$ when the embeddings of $u$, $m$ and $d$ in the plane never meet, with $u$ (resp.~$m$, resp.~$d$) starting at the point of coordinates $(0,2)$ (resp.~$(1,1)$, resp.~$(2,0)$). \end{definition}

-\begin{theorem} The following construction, illustrated in Figure~\ref{fig:PP}(c) provides a size-preserving bijection between Baxter slicings and triples of NILPs: \quote{\textrm{Consider a Baxter slicing of a parallelogram polyomino $P$, whose bottom-left corner is assumed to be placed at coordinates $(0,0)$.
-Define the paths \\ - $u$ corresponding to the upper border of $P$, except the first and last steps,\\ - $d$ corresponding to the lower border of $P$, except the first and last steps, \\ - and $m$ going from $(1,1)$ to the top-right corner of $P$, following the lower border of \\ every horizontal block of the slicing, and the left border of every vertical block,\\ and associate the triple $(u,m,d)$ to the original Baxter slicing. } } \end{theorem}
+\begin{theorem} The following construction, illustrated in Figure~\ref{fig:PP}(c), provides a size-preserving bijection between Baxter slicings and triples of NILPs: \setlist{nolistsep} \begin{description}[labelindent=.6cm] \item[] Consider a Baxter slicing of a parallelogram polyomino $P$, whose bottom-left corner is assumed to be placed at coordinates $(0,0)$.
+Define the paths \begin{description}[noitemsep,labelindent=.5cm] \item[-] $u$ corresponding to the upper border of $P$, except the first and last steps, \item[-] $d$ corresponding to the lower border of $P$, except the first and last steps, \item[-] and $m$ going from $(1,1)$ to the top-right corner of $P$, following the lower border of every horizontal block of the slicing, and the left border of every vertical block, \end{description} and associate the triple $(u,m,d)$ to the original Baxter slicing. \end{description} \end{theorem}

-\begin{proof} Consider a Baxter slicing of a parallelogram polyomino $P$, and define $u,m$ and $d$ as above.
+\begin{proof} Consider a Baxter slicing of a parallelogram polyomino $P$ of size $n$, and define $u,m$ and $d$ as above.
 Shifting by one the path $u$ (resp.~$d$) upwards (resp.~rightwards) so that the starting point is at $(0,2)$ (resp.~$(2,0)$), we want to prove $(u,m,d)$ is a triple of NILPs of size $n$.
 Note that by construction each step of the path $m$ is inside or on the border of the polyomino $P$; this immediately ensures the non-intersecting property.
-Moreover, by construction all paths $u,m$ and $d$ have $n-1$ steps, if $n+1$ denotes the semi-perimeter of $P$.
-Finally, we easily check that $u,m$ and $d$ have the same number of $E$ and $N$ steps as follows.
+Moreover, by construction all paths $u,m$ and $d$ have $n-1$ steps, where $n+1$ denotes the semi-perimeter of $P$.
+Finally, we easily check that $u,m$ and $d$ have the same number of $E$ and $N$ steps.
+This follows immediately comparing the coordinates of the ending points of these paths.
+But it is also helpful (in the description of the inverse below or for the proof of Theorem~\ref{thm:bijection_to_Schroeder_NILPs}) to see it as we now explain.
 Since the path $m$ separates the horizontal blocks, which remain above it, from the vertical ones, which remain below it, each step of this path is either the right edge of a horizontal block or the upper edge of a vertical block.
-Then, the paths $u$ (resp.~$d$) and $m$ have the same number of $N$ (resp.~$E$) steps, as each $N$ (resp.~$E$) step of the path $u$ (resp.~$d$) is the left (resp.~lower) edge of a horizontal (resp.~vertical) block.
+Then, the paths $u$ and $m$ have the same number of $N$ steps, as each $N$ step of the path $u$ is the left edge of a horizontal block.
+Similarly, the paths $d$ and $m$ have the same number of $E$ steps, $E$ steps in $d$ corresponding to lower edges of vertical blocks.